 Cannon Beach, Oregon

 With beautiful views and a fun beach to hang out on, Cannon Beach is one of the top places to visit in the Pacific Northwest.
 Here you’ll find a small village by the sea and an art town that you can explore at a relaxed pace.
 The area is famous for the iconic Haystack Rock and for being home to the stunning scenery of Ecola State Park.
 There are about four miles of sandy beach area that stretches in both directions of downtown Cannon Beach.
 Treat yourself to oceanfront lodging during your visit to maximize your beach time.

 If you’ve already visited the major cities in Texas, it’s time to take some back roads and explore tiny Texas towns along the way.
 One of the most unique small towns in Texas is Marfa, which is best known for its quirky and clever art installations.
 Marfa is a haven for artists in southwestern Texas, and one famous collection in town is held by the Chinati Foundation.
 The art here is often minimalist in style, and there are some eclectic and unexpected restaurants in town as well.

 Most people who travel to California stick to the popular itineraries of Los Angeles, San Francisco, and Napa Valley.
 However, there are so many small California towns that barely even resemble their more popular neighbors.
 One such town is Nevada City, which is totally off the beaten path.
 It’s about 60 miles northeast of Sacramento in the foothills of the Sierra Nevada Mountains and known for its outdoor recreation and arts scene.
-The Wild and Scenic Film Festival for film buffs and cyclists should participate in the Nevada City Classic pro cycling race.
+The Wild and Scenic Film Festival is perfect for film buffs and cyclists can participate in the Heart of Gold Gravel Ride.